DanishRampure/git-demo/README.md

-git add-To make the file staged/unstaged in order to tell the git that this file is to be monitor git commit- make the file trackable finally with the message for every commit git restore <filename>-To restore the file that was deleted
+git add-To make the file staged/unstaged in order to tell the git that this file is to be monitor git commit- make the file trackable finally with the message for every commit git restore <filename>-To restore the file that was deleted When you create by a repository in local the branch name is Master where as when you create the git repo in github the bydefault branch is main